CAD.CX

 • Co-author, Building 360° Information Applications.
 This IBM Redbooks® publication provides information about Watson Explorer 9.0, InfoSphere MDM, and PME for InfoSphere BigInsights™.
 It gives an overview, describes the architecture, and presents use cases that usable to understand the core capabilities of Watson Explorer, InfoSphere MDM, and PME for BigInsights, realize the full potential of Watson Explorer applications, describe the integration and value of the combination of Watson Explorer and InfoSphere MDM, build a 360-degree information application, and learn by example by following hands-on lab scenarios.

 • fillertext - Ruby library for creating placeholder text in application interfaces.
-More than 750 downloads from Rubygems.org and powers my own Yinzer Ipsum.
+It has thousands of downloads from Rubygems.org and powers my own Yinzer Ipsum.

 • Westminster College Money Bomb - impromptu grassroots fundraiser for my alma mater.